silvada95/Chimera/README.md

 ```
 python plot_map_format.py
 ```
-Then, you can check the different weights derivated through Regression Trees in the paper: <br />
+Then, you can check the different weights derived through Regression Trees in the paper: <br />
 ```
 python testbed_regression.py
 ```